Mount Olive NJ Criminal Mischief Lawyer

 c.
 A person convicted of an offense of criminal mischief that involves an act of graffiti may, in addition to any other penalty imposed by the court, be required to pay to the owner of the damaged property monetary restitution in the amount of the pecuniary damage caused by the act of graffiti and to perform community service, which shall include removing the graffiti from the property, if appropriate.
 If community service is ordered, it shall be for either not less than 20 days or not less than the number of days necessary to remove the graffiti from the property.

-Criminal Mischief Consequences in New Jersey
+Consequences of Criminal Mischief in New Jersey

 Criminal mischief in New Jersey can be graded as a third degree, fourth degree, or disorderly persons offense, depending on the amount of damage caused.
 The grading is as follows: